 Plugin parameter access

 Third-party audio plugins in Pro Tools expose their visual controls to sighted users but provide no accessibility information to VoiceOver.
-I built a system that discovers hidden plugin parameters and presents them as VoiceOver-readable sliders with real-time value readback.
+The implementation discovers hidden plugin parameters and presents them as VoiceOver-readable sliders with real-time value readback.
 This turns 39 previously invisible controls into accessible, navigable interface elements.

 Startup status announcements

 When Pro Tools launches, it displays a splash screen with loading status messages that are invisible to VoiceOver.
-I built an integration that captures these status messages by intercepting the framework method responsible for updating the splash screen text, then surfaces them to screen reader users during startup so they know what the application is doing.
+The integration captures those messages from the framework method that updates the splash screen text, then surfaces them to screen reader users during startup.

 Why this work matters